kedNalatacId/SMZ3Randomizer/README.md

     - anything that doesn't open up a new location has been removed from progression
 - changed out two reserve tanks for two e-tanks in progression items
     - generally i think newer players would rather have an e-tank than a reserve tank
-- removed all but one missile, super, and power bomb from progression
+- removed all but one missile, super, and two power bombs from progression
 - removed G4 requirement from opening Ganon's Tower
     - this means some Metroid bosses might be behind Agahnim 3
     - but Agahnim 3 is (currently) required anyway